 After much debugging, I discovered that there would be no serial output until this function:

 had been called.
 Prior to SDK 1.54 this was NOT the case.
-Simple enough - I put this at the start of my code – I’ve just checked and web updating works just fine - but merely moving this function to the start solved all the serial output issues.
+Simple enough – I put this at the start of my code – I checked and web updating works just fine – but merely moving this function to the start solved all the serial output issues.

-Incidentally much is made of the “garbage” that comes out of the ESP8266 on power up – it is just that Espressif chose to use 78,600 baud instead of a more popular one.
+Incidentally much is made of the “garbage” that comes out of the ESP8266 on power up – it is just that Espressif chose to use 78,600 baud instead of a more popular speed like 115200 baud.
 If user software is set to this speed rather than, say, 11500 (which is what I use) then things look very different – diagnostic on power up followed by user code – all very seamless.
 Problem is – not that many serial terminals support 78k.. but I digress.

-The second problem was a tendency for the unit to run away with itself, firing out garbage as if the ESP-12 was broken.
+The second problem was a tendency for the unit to run away with itself on power-up, firing out garbage as if the ESP-12 was broken.
 It would SEEM that post-SDK-1.53 or thereabouts – it is NECESSARY on initial run, to flash location starting 0x3fc000 (end of the 4th page in a 4MB Flash chip) with the default file esp_init_data_default.bin which is found in the Espressif development kit.
 If this has already been blown (previous installation) then it is not necessary to redo that, but with a CLEAN FLASH, failure to flash this area results in the continuous rubbish on output.
 Again this did not seem to be the case before SDK 1.53/4 – I have NEVER flashed that location in the past.
 Once blown it is not necessary to blow this again for OTA.
 Still – now we know.
 This should not be confused with startup issues due to insufficient power.

-I’ve just had a Skype chat with Espressif engineers to try to dig deeper.
-They have confirmed the small file at the end is essential (I probably didn’t notice it before as I’d generally be using boards already programmed) – the serial issue we’re still trying to understand – but it all works.
+At the time of the problems, I had a Skype chat with Espressif engineers to try to dig deeper.
+They confirmed that the small file at the end is essential (I probably didn’t notice it before as I’d generally be using boards already programmed).

 There are 2 relevant files here.
 A file called blank.bin sits at 0x3fe000 (top of the third MB in a 4MB Flash i.e. ESP-12) and contains default system parameters produced in the SDK.
 NOT setting this initially seems to have no effect on my code.

 A file called esp_init_data_default.bin sits at 3fc000 (again near the top of the last MB) and contains default system parameters stored in the SDK.
 This is a 1K file.
 This HAS to be blown when first setting up a chip.

 What to do

-There is a binary file called esp_init_data_default.bin which I have added to the server at www.scargill.net – this is in addition to rboot.bin and romx.bin
+There is a binary file called esp_init_data_default.bin which I have added to the server at http://roms.scargill.net – this is in addition to rboot.bin and rom.bin